massk/DoorDashLite/README.md

 # DoorDashLite
-The Bird Eye view for the application architecture is attached below in the picture.
+The Bird Eye view for the application architecture is attached below.

 ![alt text](architecture-overview.jpg)